Garden of the Gods (6,400′) Front Range

-Garden of the Gods 480 acre park is geologically unique, having one of the most complete and complex exposures of earth’s history anywhere in the country.
+Garden of the Gods is a geologically unique 480 acre park, having one of the most complete and complex exposures of earth’s history anywhere in the country.
 On the outskirts of Colorado Springs, it is popular for hiking, technical rock climbing, biking, and horseback riding.
-There are more than 15 miles of trails with a 1.1-mile trail running through the heart of the park that is paved and wheelchair accessible.
+There are more than 15 miles of trails, with a 1.1-mile trail running through the heart of the park, that is paved and wheelchair accessible.
 The park is a registered National Natural Landmark, with dramatic views of 300′ towering sandstone rock formations against a backdrop of snow-capped Pikes Peak.

 The main trail in the park, Perkins Central Garden Trail, is a paved, wheelchair-accessible 1.1-mile trail.
 It travels through the heart of the park’s largest and most scenic red rocks!
 The trail begins at the North Parking lot.